caperaven/crs-process-api/readme.md

 }
 ```

-Processes are object properties on the domExample object.
+Processes are object properties on the schema object.
-Each domExample object must have a unique id property.
+Each schema object must have a unique id property.
-The id will be the name used to define what domExample the process is on when executing a process step.
+The id will be the name used to define what schema the process is on when executing a process step.

 ## Dom Intent
 This allows you to read and write to the dom.